How-to-go-from-Dental-Assistant-to-Dental-Front-Desk

 So you’ve mastered the art of Dental Assisting and now you want to move to the front desk.
 Good for you!
 I started my dental career as a Dental Assistant when I was in High School and I really enjoyed it!
 But after about ten years, I felt like I needed a change.
 That’s when I transitioned to the front desk.
 I know firsthand that making the switch is scary.
 But don’t let that stop you!
 You can absolutely do this!
 Here are my tips on how to switch from Dental Assistant to dental front desk with as little stress as possible.

-Try not to get overwhelmed by everything you need to learn.
-You’re going into this with a solid dental background!
-You already know how the day should flow from the back.
+You may feel overwhelmed by everything you need to learn.
+When that happens, remind yourself that you’re going into this with a solid dental background!
+You already know how the day should flow from the clinic.
 Just bring that up to the desk with you.
-Whatever you’re learning to do at the front, think of it in relation to the back and work backward!
+Whatever you’re learning to do at the front, think of it in relation to the clinic and work backward!
 Schedule patients as you’d like to work that scheduled day as an Assistant.
 Get information from patients that you found helpful having as an Assistant.
 Focusing on what you already know gives you comfort and confidence.
 And, you’ll learn new things a lot faster than if you had the mindset that you’re starting from scratch.

-I can’t tell you how many times a Dental Assistant has told me that they would love to work at the front desk but they’re afraid to ask for money.
+I can’t tell you how many times I’ve heard Dental Assistants say that they would love to work at the front desk but they’re afraid to ask for money.

 First, you will not ask for money.
 You will create treatment plans, explain the cost of treatment, and let patients know what is due on the day of their appointment.
 There will always be people who complain about fees or try to get out of paying.
 Don’t let that worry you.
 The majority of patients understand that they need to pay for their treatment, and they appreciate having advance notice of what they owe.